 His focus is on marginalized children, stressing the importance of early childhood education and development to give them the best start to life.

-Henrikh is a professional footballer who plays for Manchester United and captains the Armenian national team.
+Henrikh is a professional footballer who plays for English Premier League Club Arsenal, and captains the Armenian national team.
 He became an Ambassador for UNICEF Armenia in November 2016.
 He encourages Armenian families to be physically active and also focuses on early learning and inclusive education.

 Vladimir Pougatch, from the band J:MORS, became a UNICEF Ambassador in Belarus in November 2014.
 He spearheaded a 2012 UNICEF campaign to change attitudes towards children in conflict with the law, including the film ‘Angels Never Sleep’.
 Vladimir supports our work for adolescents.